pilosophos/pilosophos.github.io/src/writing/the-conversation-game.md

 * You successfully guess what the other player's icebreaker question is within three guesses
 * The other player has incorrectly guessed what your icebreaker question is three times

-If a player believes they've won, they should declare what their icebreaker question is and the answer to that question.
+If a player believes they've won, they should declare what their icebreaker question is and the other person's answer to that question.

 Either player can start talking first.

+## FAQ

+### Is lying cheating?
+Yes.
+The point of the game is to have a conversation and get to know the other player is the point of this game, so lying is counterproductive.

+## Variants

-## Multi-round variant
+### Multi-round variant

 If players want to keep going after someone has won, the winner selects a new icebreaker question and the loser's incorrect guess count resets to 0.